Clinical Lead - Mental Health Services

 Responsibilities:

-• Conduct comprehensive assessments of individuals' mental health needs and develop personalised care plans.
+• Conduct needs assessments and develop appropriate support plans.

-• Maintain accurate and confidential records in accordance with professional and legal requirements.
+• Maintain detailed and confidential client records in compliance with policies.

 Qualifications:

-• Excellent assessment, diagnostic, and treatment planning skills.
+• Excellent active listening, empathy, and communication skills.

 This advertiser has chosen not to accept applicants from your region.